Topology of Discrete Quantum Feedback Control: Feedback control with symmetry

 which is equivalent to the condition

 The condition \eqref{eq_cond_AIdag} is satisfied if

 which can be interpreted as reciprocity in the feedback process.
-The truncated Bloch matrix (and hence the Bloch matrix) with Eq.~\eqref{eq_2PM_transpose} belongs to the symmetry class AI$+$psH$_+$ in Table \ref{table_AZdag}.
-In the present case with Eqs.~\eqref{eq_2PM_mod_conj} and \eqref{eq_2PM_transpose}, the truncated Bloch matrix is Hermitian ($X_{\mathrm{trunc}}^\dag(\vec{k})=X_{\mathrm{trunc}}(\vec{k})$), and therefore its eigenvalues are real.
-More specifically, the truncated Bloch matrix in a 1D system cannot have a nonzero winding number in the complex plane.
+The truncated Bloch matrix (and hence the original Bloch matrix) with Eq.~\eqref{eq_2PM_transpose} belongs to the symmetry class AI $+$ psH$_+$ in Table \ref{table_AZdag}.
+In the present case with Eqs.~\eqref{eq_2PM_mod_conj} and \eqref{eq_2PM_transpose}, the truncated Bloch matrix is Hermitian [$X_{\mathrm{trunc}}^\dag(\vec{k})=X_{\mathrm{trunc}}(\vec{k})$], and therefore its eigenvalues are real.
+More specifically, the truncated Bloch matrix in a 1D system cannot have a nonzero winding number.

-Another symmetry class AI$+$psH$_-$ possesses $C$ symmetry with $\eta_C=-1$.
+Another symmetry class AI $+$ psH$_-$ possesses $C$ symmetry with $\eta_C=-1$.
 An example of such symmetry is given by

 where $\sigma_y$ is the Pauli matrix.
 This type of symmetry leads to the Kramers degeneracy in non-Hermitian systems \cite{Kawabata19}.
 The symmetry \eqref{eq_AIIdag} is equivalent to the following three conditions: